SeferMirza/StayInPower/docs/index.md

 This area documents the development notes, gameplay notes and the structure of the game.

-These areas are given below:
+These topics are given below:

 - [See here](./development/index.md) for development notes
 - [See here](./gameplay/index.md) for gameplay notes